 Instituting an Incidents of Bias Report to document incidents that take place at Wilmington Friends School or that involve the WFS community, with the goal of consistency in how we address these incidents as an institution.
 Incidents of bias include acts related to an individual’s or groups’ identity.
 That identity includes, but is not limited to ability, age, ethnicity, gender, race, religion, sexual orientation, socioeconomic status, etc. Incidents can be both intentional and unintentional.

 Engaging our Black alumni.
 This summer we have been working on an initiative to gain feedback from our Black community members regarding their experiences at WFS.
-Last week WFS staff met with our Black Alumni Advisory Committee to talk about the best way to gain this insight.
+We met with our Black Alumni Advisory Committee to talk about the best way to gain this insight.
 This meeting was beyond valuable, and we are grateful for the direction the group provided.
-We will be reaching out to Black alumni soon, and invite any Black alumni who would like to be involved in the committee to contact our Director of Alumni Programs and Giving, Tina DiSabatino, at firstname.lastname@example.org.
+We are sending a survey for our Black alumni soon, and invite any Black alumni who would like to be involved in the committee to contact our Director of Alumni Programs and Giving, Tina DiSabatino, at firstname.lastname@example.org.